5 Perfume Trends Happening in 2023, Thanks To TikTok

 Johnson considers perfume oil on track for a comeback as people look for therapeutic, calming scents that are easy to throw in a purse and dab on at a crosswalk or a subway platform.
 "You can use it on a train or at your desk," Johnson adds, "and it's personal.
 The smell is driven by the warmth of your body and it quietly grows."

-Nest has a new perfume oil, for example.
-It has Turkish rose, Seville orange, Madagascar vanilla and baobab oil, which softens the skin wherever you apply it.
+The 7 Virtues has a great perfume oil, for example.
+It has vanilla, gourmand caramel and warm amber plus jojoba oil, which softens the skin wherever you apply it.
 By/Rosie Jane offers perfume oil versions of all its scents if you prefer the rollerball and higher concentration to the travel sprays.
+Or there's Nemat fragrances oils.
+The little bottles feels like mini treasures.